CTRBI CanTRA Basic Instructor (formerly CTRAI)

 CanTRA's tuition system applies to all levels of certification.
 This allows candidates to budget for the cost of certification with specific timelines to submit pre-requisites and other required components.
 In this way CanTRA Head office can track candidates and plan technical evaluation and examinations throughout the country.
 The average candidate will take approximately two years to complete the process for CTRBI The cost of the CanTRA Basic Instructor is $1025.00.
 This can be paid in full or with a $205.00 deposit and the balance paid quarterly over one year.
 This tuition includes CanTRA membership for two years, the CanTRA Instructor Manual and Home Study (Basic) with review, the Technical Evaluation, the Exam, CanTRA Basic Instructor certificate and name badge

-Requirements of the CanTRA Basic Instructor: upon application Certification requirements in chart format
+Requirements of the CanTRA Basic Instructor: upon application Certification prerequisites

 Before applying for the Technical Evaluation: